A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Introduction

-The rest of the paper is arranged as follows: First we formally describe the problem in section \ref{prob_defn}, then in section \ref{prototype}, we describe the experimentation platform used in this work.
-Section \ref{probdef} re-formulates the problem in the view of our architecture.
-Some initial methods for identifying and estimating are described in section \ref{methods}.
-In the following sections we present the experimental verification of our proposal before concluding with a discussion and further scope.
+The rest of the paper is arranged as follows: First we analyse few state of the art research proposals which are similar to our problem in Section \ref{background}, in Section \ref{prototype} we describe a prototype transportation system used as the experimentation platform.
+Section \ref{re_prob_def} formulates the problem in the view of our architecture.
+Some standard methods for estimating parameters are described in section \ref{methods}.
+A section is devoted to the experimental verification of our proposal on how to efficiently estimate these cost parameters before concluding with a discussion and further scope.